40net-cloud/fortinet-azure-solutions/FortiGate/Terraform/Active-Active-ELB-ILB/README.md

   - PAYG or OnDemand: These licenses are automatically generated during the deployment of the FortiGate systems.

 ### Fabric Connector
-The FortiGate-VM uses [Managed Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/)for the SDN Fabric Connector.
+The FortiGate-VM uses [Managed Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/) for the SDN Fabric Connector.
 A SDN Fabric Connector is created automatically during deployment.
 After deployment, it is required apply the 'Reader' role to Azure Subscription you want the FortiGate-VM(s) to resolve Azure Resources from.
-More information can be found on the [Fortinet Documenation Libary](https://docs.fortinet.com/vm/azure/fortigate/6.2/azure-cookbook/6.2.0/236610/creating-a-fabric-connector-using-a-managed-identity).
+More information can be found on the [Fortinet Documentation Libary](https://docs.fortinet.com/vm/azure/fortigate/6.2/azure-cookbook/6.2.0/236610/creating-a-fabric-connector-using-a-managed-identity).

 ### North South traffic
 When configuring the policies on the FortiGates to allow and forward traffic to internal hosts, it is recommended that you enable the NAT checkbox (this will S-NAT the packets to the IP of port2).
 Doing so will enforce symmetric return.